pascal-fb-martin/housekasa/README.md

 This service is not really meant to be accessed directly by end-users: these should use [houselights](https://github.com/pascal-fb-martin/houselights) to control Kasa devices.

+So far HouseKasa has been tested with the following US models:
+* HS220
+* KP400

 ## Installation

 * Install the OpenSSL development package(s).